-Component

-Families and students are engaged by the school in discussions around preparation, planning and participation in academically challenging courses to ensure that barriers to participation for students are removed.
+Component 2020 IB standards and practices Families and students are engaged by the school in discussions around preparation, planning and participation in academically challenging courses to ensure that barriers to participation for students are removed.
+The school community fosters internationally minded people who embody all attributes of the IB learner profile.
+(Purpose 3) The school provides guidance and support that help students succeed in its IB programme(s) and plan for the next stage of their educational and/or career-related experiences.
+(Student support 4)

-IB standards and practices

-The school's educational beliefs and values reflect IB philosophy (Standard A).

-The school's leadership and administrative structures ensure the implementation of the IB programme(s) (Standard B1).

-The school's resources and support structures ensure the implementation of the IB programme(s) (Standard B2).

-Students and families

-A diverse range of current or former DP/CP students and families helps plan and participate in recruitment activities that extend to the school's lower grades and to feeder schools in the district.

-- Students and families from underrepresented backgrounds publicly share their experience with taking on challenging academic coursework. - Students and families from a wide variety of backgrounds are aware of the DP/CP as a rigorous and inclusive programme that offers access to all students. - Families have a clear understanding of the requirements of the DP/ CP and how to ensure their students select the appropriate courses during each year of high school.
+Students and families Teachers and counsellors School and district administrators A diverse range of current or former DP/CP students and families helps plan and participate in recruitment activities that extend to the school's lower grades and to feeder schools in the district.
+Students and families from underrepresented backgrounds publicly share their experience with taking on challenging academic coursework.
+Students and families from a wide variety of backgrounds are aware of the DP/CP as a rigorous and inclusive programme that offers access to all students.
+Families have a clear understanding of the requirements of the DP/ CP and how to ensure their students select the appropriate courses during each year of high school.
 Families can participate in information and open enrollment sessions at convenient times and locations, and information is provided in their home language.

-Teachers and counsellors

-- Teachers and counsellors talk with a wide range of families and students in grades 9 and 10 about participation in the DP/ CP and actively recruit them to participate. - Teachers, IB coordinators, and counsellors participate in recruitment efforts that extend to families in the feeder middle schools of their district. - Instead of seeing students as possessing a fixed amount of intelligence or potential, teachers and counsellors recognize students' strengths, efforts and growth. - Teachers and counsellors provide easily understandable and timely information about the enrollment and course selection process to families, and reach out to families of underrepresented students to ensure they have an understanding of the process.

-School and district administrators

-- School administrators demonstrate respect for students and families pursuing academically challenging work and publicly recognize their contributions in newsletters, assemblies and other media. - School administrators organize recruitment efforts of students and families that extend to grades 9 and 10 as well as to feeder schools in the district. - School administrators publicize the DP/CP for a wide variety of audiences and on a wide variety of occasions (for example, meetings with school site councils or other governing bodies, meetings with community agencies, and so on). - School administrators ensure that literature about the DP/CP is available to families in their home language. - School administrators work collaboratively with stakeholders and community groups to develop plans that incorporate increased equity and inclusion in academically challenging courses as goals for their underrepresented students.
+Teachers and counsellors talk with a wide range of families and students in grades 9 and 10 about participation in the DP/ CP and actively recruit them to participate.
+Teachers, IB coordinators, and counsellors participate in recruitment efforts that extend to families in the feeder middle schools of their district.
+Instead of seeing students as possessing a fixed amount of intelligence or potential, teachers and counsellors recognize students' strengths, efforts and growth.
+Teachers and counsellors provide easily understandable and timely information about the enrollment and course selection process to families, and reach out to families of underrepresented students to ensure they have an understanding of the process.
+School administrators demonstrate respect for students and families pursuing academically challenging work and publicly recognize their contributions in newsletters, assemblies and other media.
+School administrators organize recruitment efforts of students and families that extend to grades 9 and 10 as well as to feeder schools in the district.
+School administrators publicize the DP/CP for a wide variety of audiences and on a wide variety of occasions (for example, meetings with school site councils or other governing bodies, meetings with community agencies, and so on).
+School administrators ensure that literature about the DP/CP is available to families in their home language.
+School administrators work collaboratively with stakeholders and community groups to develop plans that incorporate increased equity and inclusion in academically challenging courses as goals for their underrepresented students.